Author of Steamy Romance & Goddess Coach: Books, Divine Library & Services

-Card #15 or XV of the Major Arcana is The Devil.
+Card Number 15 of the Major Arcana is The Devil.
 In the traditional Tarot, he is symbolized by the horned Pagan god Pan which was later used by the Catholic church as the devil, the outer personification of all evil.
 To this day, when this card is drawn, many people react with fear of outside evil forces.
-Millenia of brainwashing and religious indoctrination in order to rule and manipulate more effectively is hard to get out of people’s minds.
+Millennia of brainwashing and religious indoctrination in order to rule and manipulate more effectively is hard to get out of people’s minds.

 As we are on an inner journey, we must remind ourselves here that the devil is an inner quality or characteristic, an automated response mechanism and thought and behavioural patterns we have been running from mostly early childhood, a coping mechanism trained through socialisation, conditioning, but also trauma.
 In Doreen Virtue’s Angel Tarot deck, the card is associated with the Ego.